March 6, 2020

 Day Kimball Healthcare Responds to Coronavirus

 The spread of the 2019 novel coronavirus (COVID-19) has prompted concern about the risk of transmission in our community.
 DKH continues to monitor the situation and is ready to respond to any cases in our area.
-Read the press release now >
+Learn more >

-It's Safe to Return to Care at Day Kimball Healthcare
+Don't Delay Your Care.
+It's Safe to Come to Day Kimball Healthcare.

 If you have recently had to put off visits with your doctor, screenings, surgeries, exams, or other health appointments, now is the time to get caught up.